Dma

 The size of a package in bytes.

-uint32_t mCurrentDescriptor = 0
+uint32_t current_descriptor_ = 0

 The current write descriptor.

-uint32_t mCurrentReadDescriptor = 0
+uint32_t current_read_descriptor_ = 0

 The current read descriptor.

 The difference between the current read and write descriptor.
-RAM full depends on this value.

 The number of received data packets.

-memorycontrol::MemoryMap mRegisterMap
+memorycontrol::MemoryMap register_map_

 The memory map used to access the DMA registers.

-memorycontrol::MemoryMap mMemoryMap
+memorycontrol::MemoryMap memory_map_

 The memory map used to access the DMA memory.

-memorycontrol::Uio mUio
+memorycontrol::Uio uio_

 The UIO object used to handle the DMA/FIFO and stopped interrupts.

-dma::DescriptorControl mDescriptorControl
+dma::DescriptorControl descriptor_control_

 The descriptor control object used to control the DMA descriptors.

-std::atomic<bool> mEnabled = {false}
+std::atomic<bool> enabled_ = {false}

 Indicates whether the DMA is enabled.

-std::atomic<bool> mRunning = {false}
+std::atomic<bool> running_ = {false}

 Indicates whether the DMA is running.